 Wherever we look, population is the driver of the most toxic issues on the political agenda.
-But while prominent voices cry out for population control, few realise that the population bomb is already being defused.
+But the population bomb is being defused.
 Half the world's women are having two children or fewer.
 Within a generation, the world's population will be falling.
 And we will all be getting very old.

 So should we welcome the return to centre stage of the tribal elders?
 Or is humanity facing a fate worse than environmental apocalypse?